 Whether you’ve committed to Veganuary or not this year, lots of us are trying to cut back on the number of animal products we’re eating.
 Vegan dining is great for the environment and the animals.
 Plus, these amazing restaurants across our network serve mouth-watering dishes from burgers to Persian Mezze, meaning even the most dedicated meat eaters won’t feel like they’re missing out!
 You can of course couple one of our favourite vegan restaurants with another activity, but all of these great restaurants are worth the journey in their own right.

-If you’re looking for something a little more up-scale then we’ve got something for you, too!
-Be sure to impress your date with these amazing award-winning restaurants.
-Don’t tell them we told you, but many of them have great deals on their lunch time menus – sssh!
+If you’re looking for something a little more up-scale, then we’ve got something for you, too!
+From Bristol to Edinburgh, be sure to impress your date at a spectacular Michelin starred restaurant.
+Don’t tell them we told you, but many of them have great deals on their lunchtime menus – sssh!
 You’ll still get incredible fresh produce prepared to the same standards, of course.
-Although it may not be the cheapest option on the list, this is will certainly be a Valentine’s Day date to remember!
+Although it may not be the cheapest option on the list, this will certainly be a Valentine’s Day date to remember!

 If you’re looking for something more wholesome, why not take your date outdoors?
 Going for a walk produces endorphins making you feel happier, and some experts believe that forest bathing should be prescribed on the NHS.
 You don’t need to hug the trees, but spending time in the great outdoors is a great opportunity for you and your Valentine to get to know each other and have a good chat.
 Whatever the weather, pack a raincoat and some sensible shoes and head out with your beloved.